powsybl/powsybl-core/docs/simulation/security/optimizable_remedial_action/readme.md

 Furthermore, some range actions might take some time to be applied.
 This delay can be a response time or an operator application time, for example.

-### Ranges

-TODO

-### Optimizable Remedial Action
+## Optimizable Remedial Action

 The optimizer will choose the optimal set point of the actions.
 This means that we need a new object to represent the operator strategy not yet optimized "OptimizableRemedialAction".
+This object will have:

+- an ID;
+- a condition: to model in which condition, the action will be applied;
+- a contingency context: to model in which contingency context (N state, after a contingency, etc., ...), the action will be applied;
+- an application delay (optional)
+- some supplementary temporal contraints (optional)

+An optimizable remedial action can either be a binary remedial action or a range remedial action.

+## Binary remedial action

+## Range remedial action

+## Ranges

+TODO

+## Extra temporal contraints

+If we need to optimize remedial actions with several timesteps, we might need some supplementary contraints.
+This object will store the contraints values.
+They have been sorted in three categories:
+- simple constraints: contraints that are independent of the time step (level time for example)
+- budget constraints: contraints that depend on the entire time window (max energy for example)
+- variable contraints: contraints with bounds that varies over time (min power for example)

-# List of work in progress
+# Work in progress

 This section contains the list of questions that need to be answered before we can implement the feature.